JKhariD/foodwarriorsRecipeApp/README.md

 # Food Warriors App

 Are you hungry?
 Don't know what to cook?
-Use this app to enter the items you have in your kitchen and genrate a new recipe.
+Use this app to enter the items you have in your kitchen and generate a new recipe.

 ![chew](https://media.giphy.com/media/XbLeWvIwOcd2g/giphy.gif "Grubhub")